The Convict – Part 01

 There ought to be a world, I thought, where I could get to know that guy.
 There ought to be a world like that.

 Note: This story by Joshua Ryan appeared in the Cellblock Stories yahoo group, and it is posted here in the Metalbond Prison Library with the author’s permission.
-You can also see and read more from this author at the Prison Process Tumblr and Flickr pages, available here and here.
+You can also see and read more from this author at the Prison Process Tumblr page, available here

 gay_bondage_stories_MetalbondNYC